 The “GS” is a storied designation that harkens back to some very memorable Buicks.
 At least this modern version was not totally neutered for marketing purposes–the engine is based on Buick’s successful 3800 V6, but the GS version also sports a supercharger.

 Officially designated as the 3.8L L67 Series II Supercharged, it generates a stout 240 hp and 280 lb-ft of torque; it was no slouch, and could spin its (front) wheels on demand.
 I suppose it goes without saying that it was equipped with an automatic, a four-speed in this case.

 Inside, the GS was pretty much loaded.
-The aforementioned leather seats are heated, there’s an eight-speaker sound system, dual climate controls and power everything, leaving little left to be desired.
+The aforementioned leather seats are heated, there’s an eight-speaker sound system, dual climate controls and power everything, leaving little to be desired.
 The engine sounded good, and the supercharger whine was just-enough there to let you know the engine was a bit different.
-The interior, while a little plasticky, is fairly competitive for the times and nicely styled.
+The interior, while a little plasticky, is fairly competitive for the times and attractively styled.

-Driving across the Bay Area in this every morning and evening was nice.
+Driving across the Bay Area in this every morning and evening was peaceful.
 Very comfortable on the freeway, but still fairly competent in the corners, it was a good high-speed commuter that also was painless when the traffic stopped.
-As a nice bonus, a Buick Regal is pretty much invisible to the police, especially around San Francisco, which is filled with much fatter ticket-bait.
+As a bonus, a Buick Regal is pretty much invisible to the police, especially around San Francisco, which is filled with much fatter ticket-bait.